sarthak2004/CreditLimit-Hackoverflow2.0/README.md

 ## Folder Structure
 - The main.py file contains the primary code to be executed.
-- The CreditCardLimit.ipynb conatins the code used earlier for data processing.
+- The CreditCardLimit.ipynb conatins the raw code for data processing.
 - Flagged folder contains the dataset(credit_score_predict.csv) used for training.

 ## Inputs Required to be filed by user